ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 The workflow is especially suited if the objects of interests are visually (brightness, color, texture) distinct from their surrounding.
 The algorithm is applicable for a wide range of segmentation problems that fulfill these properties.

+In order to follow this tutorial, you can download the used example project <a href="http://data.ilastik.org/pixelClassification_2dcells.zip">here</a>.
+Used image data is courtesy of Daniel Gerlich.

 A typical cell segmentation use case is depicted below.

 <a href="snapshots/training2.png" data-toggle="lightbox"><img src="snapshots/training2.png" class="img-responsive" /></a>